-Many of the same tools that will be used to protect agriculture will also be used to protect natural and cultural resources, including a maximum residential lot size, conservation land division design, site planning guidelines, the zoning map, and a possible transfer or purchase of development rights program.
-In addition the town will require substantial development proposals to assess potential natural and cultural resources impacts and to submit multiple site development alternatives.
-Other tools recommended for cultural resources include maintaining the inventory of historic and archeological sites and creating a historic preservation ordinance.
+The town plans to achieve many of its goals and objectives for agricultural, natural, and cultural resources primarily through the use of conservation and cluster land division design (refer to Appendix A) and through the use of site planning.
+Other recommended tools for protecting agriculture, natural resources, and cultural resources include a maximum residential lot size, the zoning map, and a possible transfer or purchase of development rights program.
+In addition, the town will require substantial development proposals to assess potential natural and cultural resources impacts and submit multiple site development alternatives.
+Tools specifically recommended for cultural resources include maintaining the inventory of historic and archeological sites and creating a historic preservation ordinance.
+The agricultural, natural, and cultural resources policies and recommendations detail the town's recommended use of these implementation tools.